circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 # Deployment Tasks per release
 Things to do manually in the Cyclos production-environment when deploying a new release of the PHP registrationform to production.

-## Deployment Tasks for next release
+## Deployment Tasks for releasing eMandates on production
 1. Enable the scheduled tasks for the eMandates:

 	- Go to Systeem > [Operaties] Geplande taken.
 Open both tasks ('eMandates Check Pending' and 'eMandates Update Banklist') and set them to 'Ingeschakeld': Yes.